seyilbaatyrbek/exam-solution/README.md

 - It has a `CreateCandy()` method which takes any type of `Candy` as a parameter

-  - the `Sugar` can't go below 0 » throw an `ArgumentOutOfRangeException` if it happens with a descriptive message
+  - the `Sugar` can't go below 0 » throw an `IllegalArgumentException` if it happens with a descriptive message
   - otherwise store the candy in the `Inventory` and
   - reduce the `Sugar` amount by the amount needed to create the candies